EquiticeDaRandomBoi/celeste-wasm/README.md

 - FMOD pthread builds are used for audio, with slight patching of the bindings so that using FMOD 2 works
 - The game canvas is transferred to dotnet's "deputy thread" and all rendering is done from there through FNA's OpenGL driver

-For a deeper dive into how we made this and [the terraria web port](https://github.com/MercuryWorkshop/terraria-wasm), check out the [writeup](https://velzie.rip/blog/celeste-wasm).
+For a deeper dive into how we made this and [the Terraria web port](https://github.com/MercuryWorkshop/terraria-wasm), check out the [writeup](https://velzie.rip/blog/celeste-wasm).

 ## I want to port this to a newer version of Celeste (once it exists)